kasenetz/hbcd-docs/docs/faq.md

 </div>
 <div class="notification-collapsible-content">
 <br>
-<p><i>Sourced directly from ABCD</i>: "Our data are publicly shared with eligible researchers with a valid research use of the data, and who are at an institution with an active Federal Wide Assurance, which many international institutions have (<a href="https://ohrp.cit.nih.gov/search/fwasearch.aspx?styp=bsc">https://ohrp.cit.nih.gov/search/fwasearch.aspx?styp=bsc</a>)." </p>
+<p>HBCD data are openly available to qualified researchers who have a legitimate research purpose and are affiliated with an institution that holds an active <a href="https://ohrp.cit.nih.gov/search/fwasearch.aspx?styp=bsc">Federal Wide Assurance</a>, a designation held by numerous institutions worldwide.</p>
 <p>Please also see this important <a href="../data_access#notification-banner">notification about Executive Order 13873</a> that may cause data access issues for users within certain countries.</p>
 </div>
 </p>